gjtorikian/nanoc-conref-fs/README.md

 ### Retrieving variables

-You can retrieve the stored data at any time (for example, in a layout) by calling `VariableMixin.variables`.
+You can retrieve the stored data at any time (for example, in a layout) by calling `Variables.variables`.

 ### Retrieving data files

-You can fetch anything in the *data* folder by passing in a string, demarcated with `.`s, to `VariableMixin.fetch_data_file`.
-For example, `VariableMixin.fetch_data_file('reusables.intro')` will fetch the file in *data/reusables/intro.yml*.
+You can fetch anything in the *data* folder by passing in a string, demarcated with `.`s, to `Variables.fetch_data_file`.
+For example, `Variables.fetch_data_file('reusables.intro')` will fetch the file in *data/reusables/intro.yml*.

 ### Ignoring content